 - sharing lip balm

-The virus spreads more quickly when an infected person is experiencing an outbreak.
+The virus spreads more quickly during an outbreak.
 An estimated

 HSV-2 is contracted through forms of sexual contact with a person who has HSV-2.
-An estimated 20 percent of sexually active adults in the United States are infected with HSV-2, according to the American Academy of Dermatology (AAD).
+An estimated 20 percent of sexually active adults in the United States have an infection with HSV-2, according to the American Academy of Dermatology (AAD).
 HSV-2 infections are spread through contact with a herpes sore.
-In contrast, most people get HSV-1 from an infected person who is asymptomatic, or does not have sores.
+In contrast, most people get HSV-1 from a person with an infection who is asymptomatic, or does not have sores.

-Anyone can be infected with HSV, regardless of age.
+Anyone can contract HSV, regardless of age.
 Your risk is based almost entirely on exposure to the infection.

 In cases of sexually transmitted HSV, people are more at risk when they have sex not protected by condoms or other barrier methods.